nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/security-improvements-faq.md

 --}}
 ![auth-nuxeo-com](nx_asset://885d8e2c-1831-4d9d-ac50-6835a7598799 ?border=true)

-- Multi factor authentication can be setup to secure your account.
-It remains optional, and will be enforced at a later stage.
+- Multi factor authentication is enforced.
 The [multi-factor authentication](#mfa) section in this page provides further details.

 #### From the Command Line - What Changes?